 Artyom Shraibman is originally from Homel, he holds an LLB in International law from Belarusian State University.
 Artyom is a political correspondent and editor working for a major Belarusian informational portal TUT.BY in Minsk.
 He has completed internships with the German Bundestag, the newspaper "Belarusians and the Market" and worked as political correspondent at leading independent Belarusian news agency, BelaPAN.
 His twitter is Follow @A_Shraibman /All articles/

-Lizaveta Kasmach is a PhD candidate in History at the University of Alberta in Canada.
+Lizaveta Kasmach holds a PhD in History from the University of Alberta in Canada.
 Her areas of specialisation include Belarusian history of the 20th century, Soviet and post-Soviet history, and nationalism.
 She holds an MA degree in History and Politics from the Friedrich Schiller University of Jena, Germany and a BA degree in Translation Studies from the Minsk State Linguistic University.
 Originally Lizaveta is from Maladziečna, Belarus. /All articles/

 Galina Dzesiatava is a contributor to Belarus Digest on the topics of gender equality, women’s rights, migration, and travel.
 She holds a Master Degree from Fletcher School of Law and Diplomacy in Boston, USA.
 She currently works for a Boston-based NGO specializing in abuser education programmes, and consults for UN Agencies.
 Galina holds a BA degree in linguistics from Minsk State Linguistic University and is originally from both Homyel and Brest. /All articles/